Join us for a uniquely challenging 48 hour international hackathon

 Do you believe young people can find solutions to our society's problems?

-We are looking for individuals from a range of industries, backgrounds and experiences to mentor our teams, across a 24-hour period.
+We are looking for individuals from a range of industries, backgrounds and experiences to mentor our teams.

 You will be mentoring teams of young people tackling society's issues with innovative and sustainable solutions.